flurdy/doubledragon/README.md

 * Note previously I also included:

       --components-extra=image-reflector-controller,image-automation-controller \
-   but that is under review if still needed for image scanning
+   but that is under review if still needed for polling image updates

 * Update your local repo with the _origin_ changes